PowerActions help you connect Qntrl with third-party applications using secure authorized connections.

 - Under Criteria and Actions, set a criteria, and click the + button next to Instant Actions or Schedule Actions.

-- Select PowerActions in the dropdown.
+- Select PowerActions from the dropdown.
 Note that this option is listed here only after the integration is invoked.

-- Select the application you’d like to connect with Qntrl using PowerActions.
+- Select the application to connect with Qntrl using PowerActions.
 The actions you can perform in this application via Qntrl are listed in the right panel.

 - Click Next.